zama-ai/concrete/docs/dev/howto/contributing.md

 ### Coverage

-The last requirement is to make sure you get a hundred percent code coverage.
+The last requirement is to make sure you get 100 percent code coverage.
 The `make pytest` command checks that by default and will fail with a coverage report at the end should some lines of your code not be executed during testing.

-If your coverage is below hundred percent, you should write more tests and then create the pull request.
+If your coverage is below 100 percent, you should write more tests and then create the pull request.
 If you ignore this warning and create the PR, GitHub actions will fail and your PR will not be merged anyway.

 There may be cases where covering you code is not possible (exception that cannot be triggered in normal execution circumstances), in those cases you may be allowed to disable coverage for some specific lines.
 This should be the exception rather than the rule and reviewers will ask why some lines are not covered and if it appears they can be covered then the PR won't be accepted in that state.